-Four (4) 12 volt Marine/RV Deep Cycle batteries are located on a roll-out tray in the "tag axle" compartment on the curb side.
-These will provide 8.4 hours of operation, at a 25 ampere rate, when a charging source is not available.
+Four (4) 12 volt Marine/RV Deep Cycle batteries are located on a roll-out tray in the "tag axle" compartment on the curb side and two (2) batteries are located in the engine compartment.
+These will provide 10.0 hours of operation, at a 50 ampere rate, when a charging source is not available.